Tabetha's Table

 • Charcuterie Boards vs Grazing Table

-• 🧐 Fun Charcuterie Facts
+• 🧐 Fun Charcuterie FAQ

 In the last few years, many companies have popped up capitalizing on the love of charcuterie boards.
 They package them up in adorable to-go cardboard boxes with windows on top so you can see their artistry.
 If you were ever thinking about getting into the charcuterie business, the time is now.
 I reached out and found some base prices you should expect (based on 2023 prices) when ordering charcuterie to go.